PharosProtocol/core-v0/src/modules/modules.md

 a Module of that Category. ? you can guarantee parity between different components of an agreement - i.e. loanAsset and loanOracle ?

 ## Design Invariants
-No module has any special access to Modulus beyond what an EOA has.
-They cannot compel Modulus to move assets.
+- No module has any special access to Bookkeeper beyond what an EOA has.
+No module can compel Bookkeeper to move assets.
-No module has any special access to other Modules beyond what an EOA has.
+- No module has any special access to other modules beyond what an EOA has.
 They cannot compel another module to move assets.
-Modulus can compel Modules to move assets.
+- Bookkeeper can compel Modules to move assets.
+- Payments between modules are done by *pushing*(?).
+No approvals needed.
+- Every module Category interface should offer a transfer wrapper that covers all transfer out needs.
+This allows modules to handle arbitrary asset implementations without the Bookkeeper needing any knowledge of how to handle the asset.
+Receive functionality should be implemented per module to match out.

+#### List of all transfer scenarios
+- *Load*: User -> Account, pulls
+- *SideLoad*: User -> Account, pulls used by bookkeepeer to pay borrower->lender in exit
+- *Unload*: Account -> User, pushes
+- *Capitalize*: Account -> Position, pushes
+- *Exit*: Position -> Accounts, pushes
+~~- *Eject*: Position -> User, pushes, liquidator~~
+- honorable mention: *transferContract*: give Liquidator module ownership of Position

 ## Implementing a Module
 are modules expected to verify their data?